 3. You may be on alert all the time, because you are more aware that bad things can happen suddenly.
 You may feel tense and overreact to things.
 At times, your heart may beat very fast.
 You may have trouble sleeping.
 You may be startled by loud noises.
 If you are on alert all the time, you will wear out your body.
 You may have physical effects like stomachaches, headaches, or other illnesses.
 Be patient and do your best to care for yourself to help your body heal.
 If you feel a wave of panic washing over you, try to concentrate on something peaceful and slow your breathing.
 Count your breaths or focus on objects around you that are not connected with your fears, such as floor tiles or the branches of a tree.
 This can help you stay present and calm.

-After a disaster, you may be more emotional than usual or act in ways that are simply not like you.
+Pay attention to your feelings.
+After a traumatic experience, you may be more emotional than usual or act in ways that are simply not like you.
 And with all this going on inside, you may find it difficult to concentrate.
 You are not going crazy.

 These are normal reactions to trauma.
-However, if your reactions are so strong they keep you from carrying out your responsibilities, find someone who can help you, like a pastor, a counselor, or a doctor.
+However, if your reactions are so strong they keep you from carrying out your responsibilities, find someone who can help you like a counselor, your doctor, or someone on your parish staff.